REFUGEES

 According to the Finnish Immigration Service, the total number of asylum applications Finland received in 2021 was equal to 4’086.
 More than half of them (52.2%) were approved, providing 2’132 applicants with international protection as well as with a residence permit (Finnish Immigration Service, 2021).
 The majority of applicants were from Iraq and Afghanistan (64%) but also from Somalia, the Russian Federation, Turkey, Iran, and Nigeria.
 Most of the applicants were men (71.7%) (Finnish Immigration Service, 2021).

 However, on an international level, the number of refugees and asylum applicants appears to be much higher than Finland.
 For instance Germany is the biggest host country for refugees in Europe, where about 1.2 million refugees currently live (UNHCR, 2021).
 In other words, each country faces different challenges when it comes to hosting refugees.
-It is however important to remember that migrating populations often travel to neighbouring countries, to countries where they have family members, or where they have a better
+It is however important to remember that migrating populations often travel to neighbouring countries, to countries where they have family members, or where they have a better knowledge and understanding of the place and its living conditions, which can partially explain why some countries accept a higher number of refugees than others.

 THE JOURNEY TO A BETTER FUTURE IS NOT AN EASY TASK